-Hines will initiate a LEED volume program to scale the number of our LEED-certified projects.
-We will expand the “paper lite” program to minimize paper use through digital document management.
+Hines will initiate a LEED Volume Certification (VC) program to scale the number of our LEED-certified projects.
+We will expand the “Paper-Lite” program to minimize paper use through digital document management.

 Property Management and Engineering